NovaGL/HarmonyHubControl/README.md

 Special thanks to jterrace and petele for laying down the groundwork for this work to occur by implementing pyharmony.

+This repo has been forked from the original source of http://sourceforge.net/projects/harmonyhubcontrol/

 Protocol
 --------